 In December 2016, EKLIPSE, EPBRS and BiodivERsA jointly organised a participatory foresight workshop in Brussels to discuss research needed to face future societal challenges and emerging issues.

 Understanding Jointly the Purpose of EKLIPSE and How We Can All Make a Difference

 This EKLIPSE presentation explains the various important reasons why EKLIPSE is needed, who should get involved and how EKLIPSE works.

 Knowledge Synthesis Methods

-These guidance notes very briefly describe each method and list its strengths and weaknesses; they also provide key references and examples of where a method has been used for policy decisions.
+The group has also produced 21 guidance notes which very briefly describe each method and list its strengths and weaknesses; they also provide key references and examples of where a method has been used for policy decisions.
 For the overall context we recommend reading the complete report.

 Read more about the Expert Methods Group here.